sophieM03/git-workshop/README.md

 ## Colorize the arrow

-Colorize in green a number of equals that is the number of completed todos.
+Colorize in green the number of equals in the arrow corresponding to the number of completed todos.

 ## Prepare a new commit and push it to origin